veerpandya/VideoGameInfo/README.md

 This app is deployed here:
 https://videogameinfo.herokuapp.com/

-The heroku deployment now works to an extent.
-Heroku has a request timeout limit of 30s, so you need to make your searches more specific to prevent the server from throwing a timeout error.
-I'll work on speeding up the request time.
+The heroku deployment works now that I've added multiprocessing and set a limit of 10 games for a search.

 ### Local Deployment